 Inspector Freeman has served the City of Sault Ste.
 Marie as a police officer since 1998.
-Throughout his career he has served in various areas of the Service including; Patrol Constable, Sergeant and Staff Sergeant, Emergency Services Unit Constable and Sergeant, Staff Sergeant Professional Standards and his current role as the Inspector of Patrol Services.
+Throughout his career he has served in various areas of the Service including; Patrol Constable, Sergeant and Staff Sergeant, Emergency Services Unit Constable and Sergeant, Staff Sergeant Professional Standards, Inspector - Patrol Services and his current role as the Inspector - Support Services.

 Inspector Freeman served as the Sergeant of the ESU for five years from 2012-2017.
 During that time he was heavily involved in the development of joint forces tactical training and was one of the first trained negotiators in the Service.

 Inspector Freeman spent many years coaching local minor hockey teams and spent time as a member of the Victim Services of Algoma Board of Directors.

 He has received numerous citations and commendations, including 20 year Police Exemplary Service and has received his Service Fitness PIN every year of his career.